maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Troubleshooting Methodology.md

 ### 8. **Verify Full System Functionality**

-Ensure that everything is working — not just the specific symptom you were focused on.
+Ensure that everything is working, not just the specific symptom you were focused on.

 - Are related systems or features functioning?
 - Has the user confirmed the issue is resolved?